Do You Know The Market Value Of Your Existing, Inforce Life Insurance Policy?

 · Receive a higher cash payout than cash surrender value.

 · Create cash to fund retirement solutions such as guaranteed income annuities, long term care insurance or life insurance with the installment payout option.

-The economics of selling a policy are often superior to the alternatives.
 For example, 30 years ago, Dr. Smith purchased $2,000,000 of life insurance to protect his wife and children against the loss of his $300,000 income.
 He was 46 when it was issued and today, at 75, his children are grown and the need for income protection is gone.
-With nearly $100,000 of guaranteed lifetime income from annuities, a pension and social security, Dr. Smith feels the policy is unnecessary.
+With nearly $200,000 of guaranteed lifetime income from annuities, a pension and social security, Dr. Smith feels the policy is unnecessary.

-Unfortunately, each year there are too many people who are still unaware of this option or they fail to give proper consideration to the risks and rewards of this meaningful alternative.
+Unfortunately, each year there are too many people who are still unaware of life settlements or they fail to give it proper consideration.

 - Life Insurance benefits are usually income tax-free.
 Some portion of a life settlement may be subject to income tax.

 - Paperwork is required to transfer the ownership of the policy.